 Strýtan started forming towards the end of last ice age, about 10,000 years ago.
 The cones are made from magnesium-silicate from the sea, similar ones of which are usually only found between 2,000 and 6,000 metres or deeper.

-On the last day you will get up and after breakfast drive back down South to the National Park Thingvellir where you will do 2 dives in the Silfra fissure.
+On your final day you will get up and after breakfast drive again to the National Park Þingvellir, where you will do 1 dive in the Silfra fissure.
 Situated in the heart of Þingvellir, the site of the world's oldest parliament and UNESCO World Heritage Site, the Silfra lava fissure is one of Iceland's best kept secrets and presents a somewhat unearthly scene.

 Located directly on top of the rift between the continents of America and Europe, the crystal clear water in the deep fissure gives you a feeling of being weightless as you glide along with the lazy current.
 Visibility here is amazing and is only limited by the density of the water itself.
 Depth varies from 10 to 30 meters.

-Price from £1,320, based on two people sharing a double / twin room
+Price based on two people sharing a double / twin room

 All transportation as per itinerary